mohammed-444/Linux_System_from_scratch_vexpress/README.md

 # Embedded Linux System for Vexpress_ca9x4
+ * OS used Ubuntu 22.04.4 LTS x86_64

-This repository contains the necessary components to build an embedded Linux system from scratch, including libraries, tools, and custom configurations for Vexpress_ca9x4.
+ * This repository contains the necessary components to build an embedded Linux system from scratch, including libraries, tools, and custom configurations for Vexpress_ca9x4.

 ## Components